alcionai/corso/website/docs/support/known-issues.md

 * Sharing information of items in OneDrive/SharePoint using sharing links aren't backed up and restored.

 * Permissions/Access given to a site group can't be restored

+* If a link share is created for an item with inheritance disabled (via the Graph API), the link shares restored in that item will not be inheritable by children

+* Link shares with password protection can't be restored